 “I was amazed by the results of Mina’s teaching and method!
 In the first exercise I felt that I wrote from my head, struggling to visualize the scene and activate the senses.
 By the second exercise, I had entered a flow that poured out of me from a place of full-body connection and multi-layered emotion and nuance.
 Mina is a master of creative alchemy!” – Ann Caviness

-- A Plotter’s Paradise – a three-hour workshop.
+- Aristotle’s Cat – a three-hour workshop.
 You have been working on your project for months, years even.
 Your characters shine and sparkle.
 Your voice is strong.
 Your writing is tweaked and polished to a brilliance.
 Yet, when you read through your project, you feel something’s amiss.
 And then fear creeps up your spine when you realize what’s wrong: you lost your plot!

 From the gentlest picture book to edgiest young adult novel, every story needs a plot.
 A strong plot is the foundation of your story and, like a building without a sturdy base, your story will rattle and shake at the first wind that blows through if it’s not solid.
 In this hands-on workshop, we will explore plot through two different plot structure theories.
 Reading and writing exercises will guide us in our endeavors to find out what plot is all about.